MAGALA-RICHARD/apsimNGpy/README.rst

     [1650 rows x 20 columns]

-apsimNGpy package documentation live at; https://magala-richard.github.io/apsimNGpy-documentations/index.html
+Access the live documentation for the apsimNGpy package here; https://magala-richard.github.io/apsimNGpy-documentations/index.html

-apsimNGpy package api documentation live at: https://magala-richard.github.io/apsimNGpy-documentations/api.html
+Access the live documentation for the apsimNGpy package API here: https://magala-richard.github.io/apsimNGpy-documentations/api.html

 How to Contribute to apsimNGpy
 *********************************************************************************